iSentrie/iSentrie/README.md

 - 👋 Hi, I’m @iSentrie
-- 👀 I’m interested in ...
+- 👀 I’m interested in working on FiveM scripts
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning anything what I have to face
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on making something for FiveM
 - 📫 Reach me @ Discord iSentrie#9617

 <!---